canontech/staking-payouts/README.md

   -e 8
 ```

-**Note:** you can also specify a json file with an array of validator stash addresses
+**NOTE:** you can also specify a json file with an array of validator stash addresses:

 ```bash
 payouts -ws wss://kusama-rpc.polkadot.io \